-- 1. For each loudspeaker wire, separate the two conductors on each end so that at least 2 inches are free. - 2.
-Strip away 1/2 inch of insulation from each conductor on each end. - If you have any connectors (gold pins or bananas) which you prefer to use, affix them to the stripped wire ends now.
-Only gold-plated connectors should be used outside, as they will not tarnish or corrode. - 4.
-If using the bracket to attach to a solid surface, slide the loudspeaker onto the bracket.
-Do not tighten the knobs completely.
-Angle the loudspeaker so that the rear terminals are accessible. - 5.
-Using correct polarity at the loudspeaker, connect left- and right-channel wires to the two sets of five-way binding posts, as shown in Figure 11.
-Connect the other end of each loudspeaker wire to the receiver (or amplifier) in the same way.
+- 1. Separate the two conductors of the loudspeaker wire so that at least 2 inches of each conductor are free. - 2.
+Strip away 1/2 inch of insulation from the end of each conductor of the loudspeaker wire. - 3.
+If you have any connectors (gold pins or bananas) which you prefer to use, affix them to the stripped wire ends now.
+Only gold-plated connectors should be used outside, as they will not tarnish or corrode.